European colonization of the Americas: France

 France founded colonies in the Americas: in eastern North America (which had not been colonized by Spain north of Florida), a number of Caribbean islands (which had often already been conquered by the Spanish or depopulated by disease), and small coastal parts of South America.
-French explorers included Giovanni da Verrazzano in 1524; Jacques Cartier (1491–1557), and Samuel de Champlain (1567–1635), who explored the region of Canada he reestablished as New France.
+Explorers included Giovanni da Verrazzano in 1524; Jacques Cartier (1491–1557), and Samuel de Champlain (1567–1635), who explored the region of Canada he reestablished as New France.

+The first French colonial empire stretched to over 10,000,000 km2 at its peak in 1710, which was the second largest colonial empire in the world, after the Spanish Empire.

-In the French colonial regions, the focus of economy was on sugar plantations in the French West Indies.
+In the French colonial regions, the focus of the economy was on sugar plantations in the French West Indies.
 In Canada the fur trade with the natives was important.
 About 16,000 French men and women became colonizers.
 The great majority became subsistence farmers along the St. Lawrence River.
 With a favorable disease environment and plenty of land and food, their numbers grew exponentially to 65,000 by 1760.
-Their colony was taken over by Britain in 1760, but social, religious, legal, cultural and economic changes were few in a society that clung tightly to its recently formed traditions.
+Their colony was taken over by Britain in 1760, but social, religious, legal, cultural, and economic changes were few in a society that clung tightly to its recently formed traditions.